 Registration is through the NMLS, and requires a $4,000 application fee.
 The renewal fee is $2,500.
 Renewals must also include an annual renewal report.
 Other licensing requirements include:

-Minnesota money transmitters must display a copy of their license prominently in each location where money transmission services are offered.
+Minnesota money transmitters must display a copy of their license in public view at each business location where money transmission services are offered.

 Check out our FAQ page or What’s a Surety Bond? page.
 Should you need or choose to buy a surety bond, buy from us.
 SuretyGroup.com has been underwriting surety bonds throughout the U.S. for more than 35 years.
 When you work with us, you enjoy the unique benefit of dealing with a team of highly experienced surety agents with in-house underwriting authority.
 This allows you to receive competitive, low rates, quick approvals, and immediate bond delivery.
 In most cases, your bond will be delivered within 24 hours after you apply for it.